1Dimitri/sqlslip/README.md

 # sqlslip
-Slipstreaming CUs of SQL Server and create ISO images from them
+Slipstreams CUs of SQL Server and creates ISO images from them

 ## Works on:
 - SQL Server 2019 with Cumulative Updates